 Slavery versus Liberty

-I prefer to stay away from any commentary on the actual coronavirus sickness itself because I’m not qualified to make claims about one’s physical health and/or sickness.
+I prefer to stay away from any commentary on issues like the coronavirus sickness itself, the vaccine or any of the hot medical topics today because I’m not qualified to make claims about one’s physical health and/or sickness.
 And, I am not a sociologist either…but as a political scientist, I can look at and consider the political culture prevalent in a country.

-You see, there is hard evidence, research and statistics to support the claim that the type of people who exist under a tyrannical (unlimited) government are different than the type of people who exist under a free government (If there is such a thing.
-Perhaps I should say a limited government.)
+You see, there’s hard evidence, research and statistics to support the claim that the type of people who live under a tyrannical (unlimited) government are different than the type of people who live under a free government (If there is such a thing.
+Perhaps I should say a limited government).

 Put simply: Slaves don’t know how to be free and the free don’t know how to be slaves.